silon1/txelectrum/txe/README.md

 * Response with `responseId = 2` and empty `outputBuffer`, if the applet incountered an internal error.
 * Response with `responseId = 3` and empty `outputBuffer`, if the private key pairing the public key is not in the secure storage.
 * Response with `responseId = 4` and empty `outputBuffer`, if the hashed password doesn't match the hashed password protecting the private key.

+The digital signature format will be the following:
+1. The length of the digital signature (1 byte length).
+2. The digital signature in DER format (variable length).